 - Offline use?: Yes, you can download areas and regions

-- Best for: mountain bikers who are also hikers
+- AllTrails is best for: Mountain bikers who are also avid hikers

 - Cost: Pro version is $29.99/year

 - Offline use?: Yes, with pro version

 Komoot is an up-and-coming mountain biking app.
 I haven’t used it extensively, but from what I gather, the app focuses on user-created loops and routes.
 Most of their content is over in Europe, but they are growing in the US and Canada.

 When navigating, the app will give you turn-by-turn directions and you can also import GPX files.

 If you want to plan your own routes, you can use their planner tool.